-If WriteBED is true, WT_Perf will generate a file containing the blade-element data.
+If WriteBED is true, WT_Perf will generate a file with the extension .bed containing the blade-element data.
 Only segments that have their PrntElem flag set in the distributed-data block above will be included in the file.
+The .bed output file contains the following variables at each blade segment/sector:

+Element: The blade element being analyzed

+RElm: The radius of the blade element

+IncidAng: The incidence angle (twist + pitch)

+Azimuth: The angle which bisects the current rotor sectorLoc Vel: The total induced velocity at the rotor plane

+Re: Reynolds number

+Loss: The loss factor induced by the hub and/or tip loss models

+Axial Ind.: The axial induction factor

+Tang.
+Ind.: The tangential induction factor

+Airflow Angle: The angle between the cone of rotation and the total induced velocity vector.

+AlfaD: The angle of attack

+Cl: The lift coefficient

+Cd: The drag coefficient

+Cm: The pitching moment coefficient

+Cpmin: The minimum pressure coefficient

+CavNum: The cavitation number

+Cav: Cav will equal T if cavitation is predicted to occur, and F otherwise

+Thrust Coef: Thrust coefficient within the sector of the annulus

+Torque Coef: Torque coefficient within the sector of the annulus

+Power Coef: Power coefficient within the sector of the annulus

+Thrust/Len: The thrust within the sector of the annulus divided by the span of the blade element

+Torque/Len: The torque produced by the sector of the annulus divided by the span of the blade element

+Power: The mechanical power produced by the sector of the annulus multiplied by the number of blades

 If you enable InputTSR, WT_Perf will expect the speed data to be tip-speed ratios (TSR) instead of actual wind speeds.
 This applies to both combined-case and parametric analyses.

+If performing a parametric analysis and OutMaxCp is set to true, WT_Perf will compute the conditions (wind speed or tip speed ratio, rotor speed, and pitch angle) which resulted in the maximum power coefficient and output these results in the header of the .oup file.

 The SpdUnits string tells WT_Perf what units are used for wind-speed data.
 Three possible values are valid: "mps" will tell the code that the wind-speed values are in meters/second, "fps" will indicate that they are in feet/second, and "mph" will indicate that they are in miles/hour.
 If InputTSR is true, this parameter is ignored.